-This permit allows you to cut a Christmas Tree within the national forests of Montana!
-Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.
+This permit allows you to cut a Christmas Tree within the Kootenai National Forest!
+Lifelong memories are built during these special times, and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.

 Please be sure to read and agree to all the tips and guidelines when selecting your tree.

-Your permit allows you to cut Christmas trees in any national forest in Montana.
+Your permit allows you to cut Christmas trees on the Kootenai National Forest.

-Do not cut on private land, in wilderness areas, designated campgrounds, or existing tree plantations.
+Do not cut on private land, in wilderness areas, designated recreation sites, previously thinned areas, or existing tree plantations.

-Do not cut trees visible from major roads or in other well-used areas.
+Do not cut trees visible from major roads, within 150-feet of streams or creeks, or in other well-used areas.